As a component of the initial evaluation of a patient presenting with hepatosplenomegaly using dried blood spot specimens

 This test should not be used as a monitoring tool for patients with confirmed diagnoses.

-This is a screening test for a select number of lysosomal and lipid storage disorders, including cerebrotendinous xanthomatosis, Gaucher disease, and Niemann-Pick diseases types A, B, and C.
+This is a screening test for a select number of lysosomal and lipid storage disorders, including cerebrotendinous xanthomatosis, Gaucher disease, and Niemann-Pick disease types A, B (also known as acid sphingomyelinase deficiency), and C.

 The above conditions may all have hepatosplenomegaly as a presenting sign, making this test a helpful component of a patient's initial evaluation.